Social Theory in Social Work

 Why empower service users?

-Payne (2014) remarks that by empowering service users, social workers can help facilitate growth and self-fulfilment.
-As a result, social workers can help people they support gain some power over how they feel about themselves and how they view their way of life.
 Through the use of skills such as empathy, authenticity and respect, social workers can empower individuals to become more confident, particularly in controlling their own lives and claiming their rights.

 Ritzer and Smart (2016) also endorse the assertion made by Payne (2006).
 In their viewpoint, with the development of personal power through empowerment, service users are enabled to lead a life which is fulfilling in nature.
-They are able to develop more positive relationships, abilities, and rise above disadvantage in society.
-Likewise, (Berman & Berman, 1998) share that this viewpoint mirrors the political philosophy of the social democrat which asserts that social and economic change is important to enable individual and social improvement.

 Consequently, as practitioners gain an understanding of social theories and the way of life of a service user, they will be able to find out ways of helping them to promote growth and ensure that they rise above any suffering.
-The Care Act 2014 further places a statutory duty on social workers to carry out assessments when an adult appears to have need for care and support in order to maintain and promote their wellbeing.

-The Care Act 2014 highlights the need for social workers to use strength based and personalised approaches when working with service users as a means of empowering them.
 The idea is that when individuals are empowered, they become responsible for any outcomes from their actions and this will help contribute towards their competence and satisfaction (Moschonas, 2002).
-This suggests that services users are able to make meaningful contributions toward the growth of the society as a whole and help reduce inequalities.

 Strength based approaches in social work

 According to Coulshed and Orme (2012) strength-based approaches refer to the inherent strengths of service users, groups or families.
-Strengths-based approaches can be used to support and promote an individual’s independence, resilience and ability to make choices.

-In essence, (SCIE, 2016) highlights that the idea behind strengths based approaches is to promote the ‘positive’.
 Social workers may use a collaborative process when working with service users to identify their strengths and assets (Simmons & Lehmann, 2012).

 Co-production in social work

 Co-production may be used in adult social services to identify individuals or groups of assets which can contribute toward improving existing services rather than having their needs met (SCIE, 2016).
-From Durkheim’s point of view, such inclusive practices ensure that each individual can contribute toward the attainment of a common goal.

 According to Durkheim, through such practices, there is the existence of a collective conscience which refers to a combination of norms, roles and a shared purpose.
-As a result of a collective conscience and collective engagement in rituals, we can achieve social solidarity (Jones, et al., 2011; Slay & Stephens, 2013).

 Durkheim (2002) asserts that the creation of occupational groups can help reduce oppressive administrative practices and unleash individual passions at the same time.
-Such social organisations can help give service users a sense of belonging and facilitate social interaction.

 Before you go